 The hybrid conference will feature discussions of important developments in the High Court, Federal Court and state courts and provide an overview of the key public law debates in 2022.
 The conference will include papers on the separation of powers, the implied freedom of political communication, privacy, protective detention, discrimination law, inconsistency between state and federal legislation, and government powers with respect to citizenship, alienage and deportation.
 The event will be addressed and attended by leading judges, academics, barristers and government lawyers.

 The conference will be held in hybrid format, with attendees able to attend in person (100pax capacity; first come, first served) or online via Zoom.
-The in-person element of the conference will be held at the offices of Gilbert + Tobin in Barangaroo, Sydney.
+The in-person element of the conference will be held at the offices of Gilbert + Tobin (Level 35, Tower Two, International Towers Sydney, 200 Barangaroo Avenue).
 There will be multiple opportunities for informal interaction throughout the day, both in-person and online.
-A cocktail party will be hosted at Gilbert + Tobin in Sydney, and smaller cocktail events in most other major cities for those attending remotely.
-Details will be forward to online attendees closer to the date.
+A cocktail party will be hosted for those attending in person at Gilbert + Tobin.
+Zoom details will be forwarded to online attendees closer to the date.

 - IN-PERSON - Full conference: $275 (100pax capacity; first come, first served)

 - ONLINE - Full conference: $220 | Individual sessions: $55 each | Organisation ticket: $1100 (registration for attending remotely as a group in one location)

 - Academics and NGO lawyers will receive a 50% discount when using code ACADEMIC50 at checkout.
 If you are experiencing financial hardship and unable to purchase a ticket please contact firstname.lastname@example.org